Design overview

 Select a data visualization on the canvas if you are editing a dashboard or view, and then open the Data Preview window to see the underlying data values displayed in a table.
 Note that the displayed preview may differ from the resulting data visualization, for example totals are normally hidden in charts.

 Hover over a table cell, or click to select a row or column in the Data Preview window, and corresponding data will be highlighted in your own visualizations.
-This is an example of the automatic data brushing in Dundas BI.
+This is an example of the automatic data brushing.

 Data Preview window